Actindo-AG/Documentation/BigCommerce/Integration/01_ManageBigCommerceConnection.md

 *Actindo* features a special installation app in the *BigCommerce* App Store.
 The *Actindo Core1 DOP connector* app setups and authorizes a connection automatically.
 Note, if possible, you should not delete the app afterwards.
 If you delete the app, the connection in *Omni-Channel* will not be deleted.
 But deletion invalidates the access token you have created during connecting the app!
 In case of deletion, either reconnect the app or enter a valid access token manually to enable the connection again.
+If you do not want to use the *Actindo Core1 DOP connector* app in *BigCommerce*, you can create the connection manually.

-## Create a BigCommerce connection
+## Create BigCommerce connection automatically

 Create the connection using the *BigCommerce* driver.
-You can configure further settings only after the connection has been established.
+You can only configure further settings after the connection has been established.

 ## Prerequisites